Prescription drug addiction: Over-prescription and doctor shopping

 The above over-prescription practices can lead to the aggravation of prescription drug addiction.

 A person may also gain access to prescription drugs via doctor shopping..
 "Doctor shopping" describes a practice in which a person searches for multiple sources of drugs by visiting different health practitioners and presenting a different list of complaints to each practitioner; the patient will then obtain multiple prescriptions and fill them at different pharmacies.

 Commonly abused drug categories

 Opioid analgesics

 Opioid painkillers exert CNS depressant effects by binding to opioid receptors.
 Its psychoactive properties potentially cause euphoria.
 Changes in the pain management including more liberal opioids prescription for chronic pain conditions, prescription of higher doses and the development of more potent opioid drugs play an important role contributing to the current epidemic of prescription opioid addiction.
 Examples of opioid drugs include morphine, codeine, oxycodone, hydrocodone, fentanyl, tramadol and methadone.

 Stimulants

 Stimulants are drugs that increase alertness and attention.
 This class of drugs have been frequently prescribed for patients with attention deficit hyperactivity disorder (ADHD) in many countries.
-These patients may potentially be persuaded to sell their medications or make them available to others.
-This phenomenon is known as stimulant diversion.
 In addition to taking higher doses of medication than prescribed, stimulant users may also combine prescribed stimulants with illicit drugs or alcohol in order to induce euphoria.
 Examples of prescribed stimulants include amphetamine, dextroamphetamine, methamphetamine and methylphenidate.